Challenger expedition: Challenger Deep

-Modern soundings to 10994 m have since been found near the site of the Challenger's original sounding.
-Challenger's discovery of this depth was a key finding of the expedition in broadening oceanographic knowledge about the ocean's depth and extent and now bears the vessel's name, the Challenger Deep.

-The expedition also verified the existence of the Mid-Atlantic Ridge extending from the southern hemisphere to the northern one.
+Modern soundings to 10994 m have since been found near the site of Challenger's original sounding.
+Challenger's discovery of this depth was a key finding of the expedition in broadening oceanographic knowledge about the ocean's depth and extent; the depression, the Challenger Deep, now bears the name of the vessel and its successor, HMS Challenger II, which in 1951 identified a depth of 5,944 fathoms nearby.
+Thomas Gaskell, the Chief Scientist on HMS Challenger II, observed that the later measurementwas not more than 50 miles from the spot where the nineteenth-century Challenger found her deepest depth [...] and it may be thought fitting that a ship with the name Challenger should put the seal on the work of that great pioneering expedition of oceanography.The expedition also verified the existence of the Mid-Atlantic Ridge extending from the southern hemisphere to the northern one.

 Legacy

-Findings from the Challenger expedition continued to be published until 1895, nineteen years after the completion of its journey, by the Challenger Office, Edinburgh, established for that purpose.
+Findings from the Challenger expedition continued to be published until 1895, 19 years after the completion of its journey, by the Challenger Office, Edinburgh, established for that purpose.
 The report contained 50 volumes and was over 29,500 pages in length.
 Specimens brought back by Challenger were distributed to the world's foremost experts for examination, which greatly increased the expenses and time required to finalize the report.
-The report and specimens are currently held at the British Natural History Museum and the report has been made available online.
+The report and specimens were displayed at the British Natural History Museum from January to July, 2023.
 Some specimens, many of which were the first discovered of their kind, are still examined by scientists today.

-A large number of scientists worked on categorising the material brought back from the expedition including the palaeontologist Gabriel Warton Lee.
+A large number of scientists worked on categorizing the material brought back from the expedition including the paleontologist Gabriel Warton Lee.
 George Albert Boulenger, herpetologist at the Natural History Museum, named a species of lizard, Saproscincus challengeri, after Challenger.